Transaction Timeline for Sellers

 Once this period is over, it gets harder and harder for buyers to terminate the purchase contract and receive full refunds of deposits.

-Review HOA Documents
+Provide HOA Documents

 Days 12 - 14